JakeCallcut/F28WP-Coursework/README.md

 # 🎓 UniPilot
-UniPilot is your one-stop destination for seamless university life management.
+<strong>UniPilot is your one-stop destination for seamless university life management.
 Say goodbye to the chaos of juggling assignments, exams, group projects, and class schedules.
-With UniPilot, you're in control.
+With UniPilot, you're in control.</strong>

 > 📚 Academic Bliss: Effortlessly organise your courses, track assignments, and set reminders for due dates.
 Stay on top of your academics like a pro.